Eastern Samar National Comprehensive High School

 Eastern Samar National Comprehensive High School (ESNCHS) is located in Borongan, Eastern Samar, Philippines.
-Formerly named Borongan National High School, Eastern Samar National Comprehensive High School was shortly established after the issuance of Republic Act 4221, "Providing for the Division of Samar Island into Three Provinces: Samar, Eastern Samar and Northern Samar."
-ESNCHS is the largest high school in the Province of Eastern Samar in both population and school area size.
+Formerly named Borongan National High School, Eastern Samar National Comprehensive High School was shortly established after the issuance of Republic Act No. 4221 in 1965, which divided the old province of Samar into three provinces: Western Samar (now simply known as Samar), Eastern Samar and Northern Samar."
+ESNCHS is the largest high school in Eastern Samar in terms of both population and school area size.
 It is also considered the flagship high school of Eastern Samar.

+Campus

-One of the most notable features of the high school is its oval, the school park, the gymnasium, the DOST laboratory, the computer laboratory and the administration building.
+One of the most notable features of the high school is its oval, the school park, the gymnasium, the DOST laboratory, the computer laboratory, and the administration building.

+Organizations

 Among the most notable organizations within ESNCHS are: